Adri6336/whos-open/README.md

 # Hopes and Dreams

-Maybe in the future I'll include some kind of function to map IP addesses to approximate coordinates in order to make a pretty map for social media sharing or personal knowledge (good to know where you can get that sweet sweet, modern life enabling, wifi), n stuff.
+Maybe in the future I'll include some kind of function to map IP addesses to approximate coordinates (script assumes you don't have GPS) in order to make a pretty map for social media sharing or personal knowledge (good to know where you can get that sweet sweet, modern life enabling, wifi), n stuff.
 Btw, if you want to use this to map out public wifi for personal use, please use a VPN with it.
-Public wifi be nasty: you don't know if the hotspot you're connecting to is malicious and sniffing all your packets
+Public wifi be nasty: you don't know if the hotspot you're connecting to is malicious and sniffing all your packets.

+# Notes

+If you want to use this to make a map of open hotspots, do it quickly after data collection.
+IP addresses are dynammically allocated by ISPs, so your data will expire quickly.